Free Phonogram Flash Cards

-This set of printable phonics flashcards consists of 84 letters and digraphs and the most common sounds represented by each.
+This set of printable phonics flash cards consists of 84 letters and digraphs and the most common sounds represented by each.
 They provide a working set of phonograms for a young child learning to read, or for an older child that needs a clearer understanding of English phonics.
 The set can be used to review the code knowledge taught in the OnTrack Reading Advanced Code Phonics Workbook, or as a stand-alone instructional tool.

 Description of the Flash Cards

 Each card has a phonogram, either a single letter or a digraph, on the front.
 On the back are listed the various pronunciation options, with examples, for the phonogram on the front of the card.
 For example, the c card shows the options /c/ (cat) and /s/(city), whereas the o card shows the options /o/ (hot), /oe/ (cold), and /oo/ (do).

 Also, on the backs of some of the cards, some phonics cues are listed, such as "This is the ending /oy/" on the back of the oy card, or "This is the marker /ch/" on the back of the tch card.
 (The concept of a marker is used in the OnTrack Reading Multisyllable Method.)

 Learning the Information on the Flash Cards

 If you decide to use the OnTrack Reading Phonogram Flash Card Set, you might be interested in reading a few of the articles in the Perspectives blog also, since the use of the flash card set is discussed in a few of the articles there.
 The article Teaching the OnTrack Reading Phonogram Set should be particularly useful

 Probably the most effective way to ensure that your child learns the code knowledge on the flash cards is to take him through the OnTrack Reading Advanced Code Phonics Workbook.